Renormalization Group Analysis of Turbulent Hydrodynamics: Introduction

-The formulation of the RG most suitable for the study of turbulence is, in our opinion, the so-called Exact Renormalization Group (ERG), due to Wilson \cite{wilson,wilsona}.
-Although the distinction between ``field theoretic'' and ``exact'' RG is merely artificial, the latter explicitly involves the generating functional of the theory to be studied, which can be simplified and re-formulated to suit the analytic methods involved.
+The aim of this work is the following.
+First, for the generating functional a functional integral is formulated, which explicitly incorporates all constraints, and which resolves the constraints and nonlocalities by means of Lagrange multiplier and auxiliary fields.
+The incompressibility condition is implemented in the functional integral, too.
+Here we differ from previous work, which in one way or another omitted the incompressibility condition and/or the pressure term of the Navier-Stokes equations.

+Then, starting from the action contained in the functional integral, we formulate a renormalisation group transformation.
+The approach presented in this article is based on the ERG.
 It is especially helpful, as we shall see, for the analysis of a theory with constraints, like in our case the incompressibility condition.
-We will show how to apply the well-known Faddeev-Popov gauge-fixing method to work out the functional integral measure.
-In this step we differ from previous work, which in one way or another omitted the incompressibility condition and/or the pressure term of the Navier-Stokes equations.

 The RG-flow, as we shall discuss in detail, can be understood as the continuous way of calculating all Feynman graphs of the theory.
-Keeping this in mind, we established a numerical algorithm that simulates the RG-flow by integrating out the corresponding graphs.
-We therefore take advantage of the freedom of choice of a cutoff-function for the propagator.
-We end up with lengthy, but straightforward rate equations, that can be iterated quickly and up to a high number of involved field operators.
+Keeping this in mind, we establish a numerical algorithm that calculates the RG-flow by integrating out the corresponding graphs.
+We take advantage of the freedom of choice of a cutoff-function for the propagator.
+Our approach leads to rate equations for the RG flow, which are quite lengthy, but straightforward.
+They can be iterated quickly and up to a high number of involved field operators.

-We will also show that the predictions of Kolmogorov can be found as the trivial scaling solutions of this theory, and that non-trivial structures in coupling space exist.
-We have tested the algorithm on well-known theories; the identification of intermittent exponents in turbulence, however, has not yet been accomplished.
+In this context we show that the predictions of Kolmogorov can be identified as the trivial scaling solutions of this theory.
+We also show that non-trivial structures in coupling space exist.
+In order to demonstrate the utility of the method, we have tested the algorithm on well-known theories.
+The identification of intermittent exponents in turbulence, however, has not yet been accomplished due to the numerical complexity of the problem, and is left for future work.